What is Dry January?

 - Share your plans with friends so you can gain their support and they might help you if you feel like being impulsively derailed

 - If you do feel tempted, remind yourself why you started in the first place

-- Remove the temptation, plan for events where alcohol isn't key, (e.g. sporting activities)
+- Remove the temptation, plan for events where alcohol isn't key (e.g. sporting activities, cinema etc.)

-At the end of January, there might be a tendency to revert to old habits (especially given that my birthday is 1st February).
-However after surviving without alcohol for a whole month I probably will be inclined to continue the healthy lifestyle.
-During 2022, I had over 200 "dry" days which I logged in the Dry January app.
-This year my target is 250 "dry" days.
-That ensures the positive impact of Dry January lasts a little longer... and I am sure my health will thank me for it!
+At the end of January,there might be a tendency to revert to old habits (especially as my birthday is 1 February).
+However, after surviving without alcohol for a whole month, I might be encouraged to reduce my alcohol intake to continue the healthy lifestyle.
+I am sure my health will thank me for it."

 Additional information and support on Dry January can be found here.